History of cricket in Bangladesh: 1997 to 2000

+At the June 1997 ICC annual meeting the ICC moved to expand cricket worldwide by conferring on Bangladesh both first-class and one-day status.
+This meant that any matches they play against full member countries were considered official one-day internationals, or would have first-class status if they were three or four-day matches.
+New Zealand was slated to be one of the first countries to host Bangladesh under this status in the 1997-98 season.

 The national team's debut in official first-class cricket was 17–19 November 1997 at Seddon Park, Hamilton, New Zealand, against a Northern Conference team.
 Bangladesh were guesting in the 1997–98 Shell Conference.
 They lost this match by an innings and 151 runs and were similarly outclassed in their other matches in the tournament.
 In January 1998, Bangladesh hosted the List A-classified Coca-Cola Silver Jubilee Independence Cup involving India and Pakistan.
 They lost both their matches and India defeated Pakistan in the final.

+At their annual meeting in June 1998, the ICC executive committee extended the time-limit for Bangladesh to justify its claim for full membership and test status by one year to the next ICC annual general meeting in June 1999.
+To this end, the ICC formed a three member committee (with Bobby Simpson of Australia, Nasim-ul Ghani of Pakistan and Andy Pycroft of Zimbabwe) to assess the conditions of wickets and umpiring and work out details for Bangladesh's domestic cricket including the introduction of regularly structured matches of the longer form of cricket.

 In 1998–99, Bangladesh hosted the 1998 ICC KnockOut Trophy (known as the Wills International Cup) during October and November, although it being for Test nations only they could not play themselves but providing neutral venue.
 South Africa won the tournament.
 During November, the West Indies A team visited and having played three List A matches against Bangladesh, starting on 12 November the two teams played the first-ever first-class match in Bangladesh (i.e., since independence).
 West Indies A won by 8 wickets.
 The final of the 1998–99 Asian Test Championship was played at Dhaka in March 1999, Pakistan winning by an innings and 175 runs against Sri Lanka.
 Later that month, Bangladesh hosted Kenya and Zimbabwe for the List A Meril International Tournament, won convincingly by Zimbabwe.